-One industry that I have always felt there was extra a good part-time business in, is the CNC woodworking business.
+One industry that I have always felt there was extra work in, and a good part-time business as well, is the CNC woodworking business.
 For those of you who need a quick refresher, a CNC machine is nothing more than a computer controlled router.
-On a computer you create some sort of a graphic, like lettering for a sign for example, send that information to the router through the computer and in a while the exact same thing you input into the computer is reproduced on a piece of wood for you.
+On a computer you create some sort of a graphic, like lettering for a sign for example, send that information to the router through the computer and in a while the router carves out the exact same drawing you input into the computer.

 There are a number of different types of CNC machines and they have different capabilities and sizes of wood that they can accommodate, so there can be some restrictions.
 For example, all CNC routers will go back and forth and up and down, but some have even more control, and could for example turn the bit to 90 degrees or more to actually make three dimensional items.
 But all that is detail, for now we want to look at the business of creating a CNC router business.